MatiasDiBernardo/Lowcost-ITW-curation/README.md

 ```
 ##  Prerequisites: Hugging Face Token

-To use the **Speaker Filtering** stage (Overlapped Speech Detection & Speaker Verification), you need a Hugging Face access token because the Pyannote models are gated.
+To use the **Speaker Diarization** stage (Overlapped Speech Detection & Speaker Verification), you need a Hugging Face access token because the Pyannote models are gated.

 1.  **Get a Token**: Create a "Read" token in your [Hugging Face Settings](https://huggingface.co/settings/tokens).
 2.  **Accept Conditions**: Visit these model pages and accept the user conditions: